yell0wsuit/chrome-dino-enhanced/README.md

 - Gamepad support (not tested).
 - PWA support.
 You can install this game as an app to play offline.
    - This is useful on mobile platforms since you cannot open ``index.html`` directly like PC.
+- Fix the game not working on iOS/iPadOS Safari browser.